 - bank, post office and building society accounts or statements

 - proof of rent payments from a second home

 Capital jointly owned with a partner

 If you have a partner, the combined amount of capital you own is taken into account when deciding how much Universal Credit you will get.
 This is the case whether or not the partner is entitled to Universal Credit.

 Capital jointly owned with people other than your partner

-If your capital is jointly owned with one or more people (for example, your brother or a friend) you will need to confirm your personal share and provide evidence of this.
+If your capital is jointly owned with one or more people (for example, your sibling or a friend) you will need to confirm your personal share and provide evidence of this.

 - court orders

 Only your actual share of the capital will be taken into account if this is accepted and supported by the evidence.
 If you cannot provide evidence, you and the other joint owners will be treated as having an equal share of the capital.

 Capital on separation, divorce or civil partnership dissolution